-As a general rule, steel or hard plastic mousepads are cleaned with warm water and a microfiber cloth.
-Mousepads made of cloth need more intensive care with a warm foam bath, machine wash, or dry cleaning.
+Generally, steel or hard plastic mouse pads are cleaned with warm water and a microfiber cleaning cloth.
+Mouse pads made of fabric need more intensive care with a warm foam bath or machine wash.
 Cleaning takes only 5 minutes.
 The drying time is at least 24 hours.

-Flashback and I use mouse pads for over 35 years.
-We had cloth mouse pads and also plastic ones from different manufacturers.
+Flashback, and I have used gaming mouse pads for over 35 years.
+We had fabric mouse pads and also plastic ones from different manufacturers.

-Suppose you own a good gaming mousepad from Steelseries, Glorious, Hyper X, Razer, or whatever they are called.
-In that case, you know what a difference these mouse pads make in terms of gliding characteristics compared to a standard mousepad.
+Suppose you own a good gaming mouse pad from Steelseries, Logitech, Glorious, Hyper X, Razer, or whatever they are called.
+In that case, you know what a difference these gaming mouse pads make in terms of gliding characteristics compared to a standard mouse pad.

 Note: This article was written in English.
 Translations into other languages may not provide the same linguistic quality.
 We apologize for grammatical and semantic errors.

-Methodology “How to Clean a Mousepad” at a Glance (Infographic)
+Methodology “How to Clean a Gaming Mouse Pad” at a Glance (Infographic)

-How to Clean a Steel or Hard Plastic Mousepad
+How to Clean a Steel or Hard Plastic Gaming Mouse Pad

-The cloth mousepad has established itself predominantly with both casual and competitive gamers.
+The fabric mouse pad has established itself predominantly with both casual and competitive gamers.

 Hard surface mouse pads have enormous advantages when it comes to the procedure of cleaning.
-All you need is some warm water and microfiber fabric, and you can usually handle any dirt on your mousepad without any problems.
+All you need is some warm water and microfiber fabric, and you can usually handle any dirt on your gaming mouse pad without any problems.

 Afterward, you can rub it dry with a piece of fabric, and you are done.

-Hard plastic mouse pads can also be sprayed with a silicone spray (a small drop, which is appropriately distributed, is enough) to protect the surface from scratches.
+To protect the surface from scratches, you can also spray hard plastic mouse pads with a silicone spray (a small drop, which is appropriately distributed, is enough).

-If you belong to the large group of cloth mousepad users, it will be a bit more complicated.
+If you are among the large group of fabric mouse pad users, it will be a bit more complicated.
 Still, it is usually more than worth the effort.

 Therefore I recommend the following 5-step procedure:

-3. Now, you take a sponge and rub the mousepad.
-If your mousepad is printed, you should not rub too hard because otherwise, the print could be damaged.
+3. Now, you take a sponge and rub the mouse pad.
+If your mouse pad is printed, you should not rub it too hard because otherwise, the print could be damaged.

 In general, dirt on the surface can negatively influence the position detection of the mouse sensor.
-Dirt can also reduce the sliding capability.
+Dirt can also reduce the sliding capability of the surface.
 The bacterial load on the surface after use is similar to that of a keyboard or mouse.

 Maybe this shocking information will help: A study showed that a desktop has 400 times more bacteria on its surface than a toilet seat.
 (Source)

-Can I Put a Mousepad in the Washing Machine?
+Can I Put a Gaming Mouse Pad in the Washing Machine?

-Typically, you can also wash cloth mousepads in the washing machine.
-Most mouse pads allow automatic cleaning.
-The manufacturer’s washing instructions must be followed to achieve the best result and avoid damage.
+Typically, you can also wash fabric mouse pads in the washing machine.
+However, the manufacturer’s washing instructions must be followed to achieve the best result and avoid damage.

 Additionally, it would be best if you considered a few things.

-As already explained, many mouse pads do not tolerate heat, and if you machine wash such a mousepad at 60 °C, then most likely it will be the first and only time. 😁
+As already explained, many mouse pads do not tolerate heat, and if you machine wash such a mouse pad at 140°F (60 °C), it will most likely be the first and only time. 😁

-After washing, the mousepad has to air dry for at least 24 hours.
+After washing, the gaming mouse pad has to air dry for at least 24 hours.